radius-project/radius/README.md

 ## Code of conduct

-Please refer to our [Radius community code Of conduct](https://github.com/project-radius/radius/CODE_OF_CONDUCT.md)
+Please refer to our [Radius community code of conduct](https://github.com/project-radius/radius/CODE_OF_CONDUCT.md)